Glitchy404-sys/Glitchy404-sys/README.md

 - 👋 Hi, I’m @Glitchy404-sys
-- 👀 I’m interested in : Erorr.
+- 👀 I’m interested in : IT.
 - 🌱 I’m currently learning : Erorr
 - 💞️ I’m looking to collaborate on : Erorr
 - 📫 How to reach me : Erorr.